Jared Goff and NFC-leading Lions score at will in 52-6 win over Jaguars

 Jag: Lawrence (shoulder) missed his second straight game and RB Tank Bigsby (ankle) was also inactive.
 CB Tyson Campbell (shoulder), C Mitch Morse (eye) and WR Gabe Davis (knee) were hurt during the game.

-Lions: LB Alex Anzalone left the game with a forearm injury, CB Carlton Davis played sparingly after having a hand injury earlier in the week and TE Sam LaPorta (shoulder) was inactive.
+Lions: LB Alex Anzalone broke his left forearm and Campbell said he will be out six to eight weeks. … CB Carlton Davis played sparingly after breaking his left thumb in practice during the week. … WR Allen Robinson II (concussion) and TE Shane Zylstra (neck) were hurt during the game. … TE Sam LaPorta (shoulder) was inactive.

 Up next